-I’m paddling all Necky kayaks now, with four in the fleet (five with my wife’s Looksha IV).
+I’m paddling all Necky kayaks now, with three in the fleet (four with my wife’s Looksha IV).
 I’ve sold my beloved Mariner Coaster, my big trip Mariner Max and my fast, skinny Necky Tahsis.
 Mostly they’re gone for business reasons.
 The Broze brothers (Mariner Kayaks) closed their doors a few years ago.
 I’ve also had a business relationship with Necky ever since we traded my wife’s grey Necky Looksha IV, which she loves, for a brighter-colored, yellow-deck Looksha (same model).
 Photos of kayaking are the biggest part of my income, and it makes sense for me to paddle relatively new, brightly-colored boats.

 My go to kayak now is a Necky Elias, only 15’ 6” in length.
 I’ve found it’s fast enough, though, and has plenty of volume for week-long or longer trips (see Photographer Kayak: Necky Elias).
 The short length may seem like a handicap, but shorter boats turn better and weigh less, and I can keep pace with almost any group I might paddle with.
 I’m still very fond of my Necky Eliza, a boat marketed to women but which is an excellent choice for small- to medium-sized guys or gals looking for a utility kayak that shines in surf and current play, has the capacity for a multi-day trip, paddles easily at a 3.5-knot pace and is so light I can pick it up with one arm (See my photo tip: Packing a small sea kayak).

 In spring, 2009, I added a Necky Manitou 14, now (almost) a dedicated bird photography kayak.
 I couldn’t find a better kayak for photographing birds with a 500mm f/4.
 It has bomber stability for hand-holding the 500mm f/4 with confidence.
 The water line is long enough to quickly get you to photo ops, and it has enough gear stowage for an over-night (See my photo tip: Bird Photographer Kayak).
 It also has a skeg, which I prefer, not a rudder.
 I like dropping the skeg to keep me faced forward while photographing, and I like the firm footrests.
-At a weight of 44 lbs, it’s not super-light compared to other smallish kayaks, a consideration of women and older photographers who don’t want to deal with car-topping and carrying solo a 44 lb kayak when on solo day trips (Note: Most single kayaks weight more, some a lot more, but in its class there are a few lighter alternatives, especially in light-weight carbon-fiber and in shorter kayaks without bulkheads, rudders or skegs).
+At a weight of 44 lbs, it’s not super-light compared to other smallish kayaks, a consideration of women and older photographers who don’t want to deal with car-topping and carrying solo a 44 lb kayak when on day trips (Note: Most single kayaks weight more, some a lot more, but in its class there are a few lighter alternatives, especially in light-weight carbon-fiber and in shorter kayaks without bulkheads, rudders or skegs).

 In general—considering multi-day, touring kayaks—a medium-volume kayak is probably the best choice for most photographers.
 A big volume kayak can be a lot to handle, so padding skills are even more important.
 Most folks should probably opt for something smaller than a 17’ Looksha Elite or Mariner Max, boats I used to paddle.
 Photographers especially should seek to shrink the volume of stuff that they carry.
 My advice is to get your gear into a boat that fits you for size and is easy to handle.
 For example, I used my 21” beam Necky Tahsis, for a two-week trip to Bella Bella in July, 2005.
 I took my big gun 500mm f/4, and all my usual photo gear.
 I loved paddling that kayak, loaded, or not loaded, with gear.
 The Tahsis is fast and tippy and I wouldn’t recommend it for photography, but with an excellent secondary I never worried about capsize while photographing from the cockpit.
 I kept the 500mm in a Sagebrush bag.
 Even though I got everything to fit, I could have done better.
 For instance, I took three pairs of shoes: paddling shoes, sandals, and a pair of light-weight hiking boots.
 It was a wet trip, and the hiking boots got damp from the get-go and were pretty useless.
 A good option for footwear is to pick up a pair of quick-draining paddling shoes that you can also hike in, and use calf-high gortex socks in camp so it doesn’t matter if the shoes are wet.